rajabishek/swift-essentials/manuscript/04_solid.md

     }
 }
 ```
-Therefore interface segregation is all about being minimal on what type of dependencies that you require to implement a particular piece of functionality.
+Therefore interface segregation is all about being minimal on the data type of dependencies that you require to implement a particular piece of functionality.